nasa/bplib/doc/perf_analysis_ic.md

 >  - The order of the bundles being sent are roughly from oldest to newest
 >
 > Analysis:
->  - The small active table size nominally bounds out of order bundles to the depth of the table (this does not take into account periodically lost bundles)
+>  - The small active table size nominally bounds out-of-order bundles to the depth of the table (this does not take into account periodically lost bundles)
 >  - The timeout is sufficiently large that under nominal transmission rates, no bundles timeout
 >  - At the start of each pass there are perturbations in the time order, but they are constrained to be no greater than the size of the active table.
 After the active table clears, the bundles are in strict time order.
 >